 - Sesame seeds to garnish

-- Take your wok, or large skillet, and heat the coconut oil over medium-high heat.
-Add chicken and brown them up.
-Cook the chicken for about 3-4 minutes or until mostly cooked.
+- Take your wok or large skillet, and heat the coconut oil over medium-high heat.
+Add chicken and brown it up.
+Cook the chicken for about 3-4 minutes, or until mostly cooked.

-- Then, add in the almonds, cabbage, ginger, green onion and garlic.
+- Add the almonds, cabbage, ginger, green onion, and garlic.
+Stir to combine.

-- Season with the coconut aminos and cook until cabbage has softend, about 2-3 more minutes.
+- Season with the coconut aminos and cook until cabbage has softened, about 2-3 more minutes, stirring constantly.

 - Remove from heat, stir in sesame oil, and garnish with sesame seeds.